04 Nov A Complete Legal Marketing Guide For Lawyers & Law Firms (2020)

 Create your Brand

 Your brand should be the first tool in your legal marketing tool kit.
 The brand of your law firm is what you are selling.
 You actually market your law practice, of course, but what is your practice, exactly?
 How would you like people to see your law firm?
 What is the brand of your law firm?
-What sort of brand experience would you like customers to have?
-At the very least, the brand can provide law firms and lawyers with importance, confidence, and consistency in improving your customers’ lives.
+What sort of brand experience would you like your clients to have?
+At the very least, the brand can provide law firms and lawyers with importance, confidence, and consistency in improving your clients’ lives.
 Also, you want to think about the picture, style, and voice you want to transmit and how you can consistently transmit this.

 Developing The Funnel for Marketing

 An inbound marketing funnel can capture your ideal client journey’s understanding, assessment, and conversion phases.

 A marketing funnel outlines the journey of your clients to find you and recruit you as their lawyer.
 It can be divided into three phases:

 - Sensibilization stage: The client understands that they have a problem and begins to perform research to understand better and frame their problem.